timpotter/hello-world-page/README.md

 ![alt text](http://tejpotter.com/projects/hello-world-page/3-settings.png "3.
 Click on Settings")

 ###4.
 Rename your repo and set the default branch to master
-Rename your repo to ussername.github.io, where username is your username or organization name on GitHub.
-Change the default branch to master (unless it's not on .
+Rename your repo to ussername.github.io, where username is your username or organisation name on GitHub.
+Change the default branch to master.

 ![alt text](http://tejpotter.com/projects/hello-world-page/4-change-repo-set-master.png "4.
 Rename and change branch")